 Registration procedures will be handled by the On-site coordinator and Cook.
 Most of the registration procedures can be completed online.
 For details, please contact email@example.com.

 The Chiang Mai global learning center offers graduate courses that can be applied to various degree programs.
 Please refer to the program details of M.A.
-Intercultural Studies, D.Miss., Ph.D.
+Intercultural Studies, Doctor of Intercultural Studies, Ph.D.
 Intercultural Studies and Ph.D.
 Intercultural Education.
 All courses offered are designed to help missionaries, both expatriates and nationals become more competent in cross-cultural settings.
 Specialized courses can be developed for the specific needs of the individual students.

 Students may also complete field courses through Cook in an audio/video format.
 Tuition for field courses is the same rate as on-campus tuition.
 For details on the field course offerings, please contact the administrator at firstname.lastname@example.org.